beginning of content

 What is heat rash?

-If your child gets too hot, they can develop heat rash, also sometimes called prickly heat.
+If your child gets too hot, they can develop heat rash, also sometimes called prickly heat or miliaria.
 Heat rash looks like little red spots or blisters on the skin.
-It is common in babies because their sweat glands aren’t properly developed, but adults can develop heat rash too.
+It is common in babies because their sweat glands aren't properly developed, but adults can develop heat rash too.

-Heat rash usually gets better on its own once the person has cooled down.
+Heat rash usually gets better on its own once you have cooled down.

 What is heatstroke?

-Young children are a higher risk than adults of overheating and becoming very unwell.
+Young children have a higher chance of becoming overheated than adults.
+They can become very unwell.
 This is called heatstroke and is a medical emergency.

 Symptoms of heatstroke include:

 If you think your child has heatstroke, move them to a cool area and remove all unnecessary clothes.
-Try to give them a drink and cool them down with damp cloths or a sponge.
+You can:

 Speak to a maternal child health nurse